loudoweb/loudoweb/README.md

 ###

-<p align="left">I'm Ludovic Bas, an indie video game developer working at [lugludum](https://www.lugludum.com) on a narrative and tactical RPG.<br>And I also build video games for marketing campaigns, serious games and responsive e-learning content for large accounts, engaging and innovative activations for brands, interactive installations for museum, cross-platform apps for startups.</p>
+I'm Ludovic Bas, an indie video game developer working at [lugludum](https://www.lugludum.com) on a narrative and tactical RPG.<br>And I also build video games for marketing campaigns, serious games and responsive e-learning content for large accounts, engaging and innovative activations for brands, interactive installations for museum, cross-platform apps for startups.
+Here is my [personal site](https://www.loudoweb.fr).

 ###